OpenID Connect Clients

 Coupa scopes take the form of service.object.right.
 For example, core.accounting.read or core.accounting.write.
 There are a handful of scopes listed today on the client create/edit page.
 You can find the list of scopes and their underlying Coupa permissions by going to the Scope management page at /oauth2/scopes.
 When you drill down into a scope, you can see the specific API permissions associated with that scope.

-Used when there is no user involved.
-Typically used for system-to-system integrations.
-Token is automatically accepted and generated (most common).
+Use the client credentials grant type when there is no user involved, such as in system-to-system integrations.
+The token is automatically accepted and generated.

 curl -X POST -H "Content-Type: application/x-www-form-urlencoded" -d "client_id=<CLIENT_ID>&grant_type=client_credentials&scope=<SPACE_SEPARATED_LIST_OF_SCOPES>&client_secret=<CLIENT_SECRET>" https://<INSTANCE_DOMAIN>/oauth2/token